najeira/flutter-store-builder/README.md

 After using `StoredSubject`, you must to call `StoredSubject#release` to tell `Store` of the end of use.

+`SubjectBuilder` and `SubjectProvider` call `StoredSubject#release` properly internally, depending on the lifetime of the widget.

 When a new value is sent to `StoredSubject`, all listeners observing the `StoredSubject` are called.

-That is, the related `StoreBuilder`s are also rebuilt.
+That is, the related `SubjectBuilder`s are also rebuilt.

 ```dart
 // gets a subject.